 Cherries and grapes are toxic to dogs, and citrus fruits such as limes or lemons can cause some GI upset.
 Also, walnuts can be toxic to dogs, especially if they are moldy.
 Moldy walnuts contain mycotoxins, fungi that can cause seizures and other neurological conditions.

-Put Away Garden Tools and Machinery
+Pet Safety Tip: Store Garden Tools and Machinery Safely

 Part of the joy of spring is gardening, but dropped rakes, shovels, garden forks, and other tools can lacerate paws if the tines are facing up.
 It’s always a good idea to keep these tools, lawn mowers, and other machinery separate from pets.

-Provide Shade and Shelter
+Provide Shade and Shelter for Your Pet

 As the months get warmer, pets can be susceptible to heatstroke, and become sunburned or dehydrated.
 If your pets go outside, it’s a good idea to protect them by providing shade, and lots of fresh, clean drinking water.